-In this case, we create a 10GB file filled with zeros (copied from the /dev/zero pseudo-device).
-See the info or man page for dd for details on the command-line options.
-For example, to create differentsized "disks".
-The iSCSI Target treats this file as if it were a disk; you could of course use an actual disk if you prefer.

-Repeat this procedure to create a file for secondary storage:
+- 3 Create a 10GB file filled with zeros copied from the /dev/zero pseudo-device file.
+See the info or main page for the dd command for details on the command line options. - 4 Repeat steps 1 through 3 to create a file for secondary storage:

+'''

 dd if=/dev/zero of=/networkdata count=10240000 bs=1024

+'''

-For this example we use two files ("disks") of the same size and performance characteristics.
-For a production deployment, you might put the primary storage on a fast SAN and the secondary storage on a slower iSCSI, NFS, or CIFS volume.
+NOTE: For this example you created two files of the same size and performance characteristics to represent the two disks.
+For a production deployment, you can create the primary storage on a fast SAN and the secondary storage on a slower iSCSI, NFS, or CIFS volume.

-Configuring iSCSI Targets
+30.2.1 Configuring iSCSI Targets